11 rules for buying an ebike, and the 11 ebikes to buy now

 Here are the 11 ebikes by category I most highly recommend

-1. The standard: Rad Power Bikes RadRunner
+2. The classic: Rad Power Bikes RadRunner 2

 The RadRunner has a number of features that make it great.
 The 20 x 3.3" tires are wide enough for a range of scenarios and short enough to make turning easy and fun.
 It has a step-through design.
 Thirty years ago, a step-through might have been called a “girls bike” in the US.
 But now even the tall men that try my bikes usually want a step-through.
 This bike also has a quite good set of upgrades available, showing its flexibility.